It is the last day of vacation. “I’m bad with transitions,” I announce to my family, as if that is actually a thing.

 I do not have an island within a dayboat’s voyage, but I can steal away on a solitary retreat outside, after dark, to gaze at the stars.
 I can be brave and not chicken out of journeys which can seem, right before you leave, to be too far and potentially lonely, and I can be rewarded by solitary views into all kinds of forever.
 I can find the time and space for silence and solitude in my house and in my life and in my mind.
 And in doing so, create time and space for sharing, too.

 I do not have that seaside postcard view, but I have a porch with a view, where I can have my coffee on mornings which are, at least, cooler than the afternoons.
 And when those mornings grow so crisp and cool that the end of summer threatens, and the change of season brings those old sulky feelings in its wake, I can pull on my sweatshirt and remember the impossibly sweatshirt-cool Maine mornings in July.

-But maybe what I’m bringing home from Maine is some new knowledge of what to do, in this season and the next.
-Keep the homefires burning.
-Always make sure I have some chuckles bubbling up.
-Make it fun for everyone.
+Maybe what I’ve brought from Maine is some new knowledge of what to do, in this season and the next.
+Keep the homefires burning, and a chuckle too.
+Be a kid sometimes, even when you are a grown-up, just to make it fun for everyone.

 And maybe, one chilly day soon, I’ll even send a text out on the Family thread, just to let them know: there’s an unexpected “Open” sign, at my S’mores Station.

 5 thoughts on “Coming home”